-Open and review all case documents (the order of review is at the discretion of the
+Open and review all case documents.
+The order of document review is at the discretion

 After initial review, determine if the adjudicating component’s determination complies

-with the Regulations, Social Security Rulings (SSRs), and other written guidelines,
+with the Regulations, Social Security Rulings, and other written guidelines, such

-such as the Program Operations Manual System (POMS).
-The evidence in the case must
+as the Program Operations Manual System (POMS).
+The evidence in the case must be sufficient

-be sufficient and support the adjudicating component's determination.
-If the adjudicating
+and support the adjudicating component's determination.
+If the adjudicating component's

-component's determination is policy compliant and sufficient, OQR considers this a
+determination is policy compliant and sufficient, OQR considers this a clean case.

-clean case.
-If a deficiency is suspected and the case needs additional input, continue
+If a deficiency is suspected, and the case needs additional input, continue to step

-to step 4.
-If the case is clean, clear the case following the procedures in the bullets
+4. If the case is clean, clear the case following the procedures in the bullets below.

-Verify that all determination information is correct on the Form SSA-831-C3/U3 (Disability
+Verify that all determination information is correct on the SSA-831-C3/U3 (Disability